xianghancui/Xianghan-Cui-HomePage/index.md

 ## Publications

 ### Repersentive Papers
-1. Evolution of spin period and magnetic field of the Crab pulsar: decay of the braking index by the particle wind flow torque, Universe, accepted.
+1. Evolution of spin period and magnetic field of the Crab pulsar: decay of the braking index by the particle wind flow torque, accepted by Universe recently.
 2. Fast radio bursts: do repeaters and non-repeaters originate in statistically similar ensembles?, Monthly Notices of the Royal Astronomical Society, 500, 3275. [doi:10.1093/mnras/staa3351](https://doi.org/10.1093/mnras/staa3351).

 ### First Author Articles